Memory Palace (2011)

-So here’s my language — right now, this work is manifesting itself into a book.
-I want to finish it by Friday and look at it two ways — flattened out on the wall and as an object.
-I’m seeing the book as a container for memories (my past, Rome’s) — a non-space to store objects, associations and meaning.
-A memory palace to contain the artifacts: desire lines, relics and maps.
+But the book is also a container for history (my past, Rome’s)—a non-space to store objects, associations, and meaning.
+An imaginary structure to contain the artifacts: desire lines, relics and maps.
 It’s like a reliquary, housing both the remains of lost memory (clues to past experiences) as well as new material.